DillonSteyl/SCIE1000/Week 10/menu_1.md

 If the user inputs 2: ask the user to input their favourite number, and print this message - ("Wow!", favnumber, "is a great number!")

 If the user inputs 0: exit the while loop and print "Thanks!"

+**Hint:** You will need a variable to control the flow of the while loop (like choice or finish), much like in the second program.

 ## Solution